fontle/obsidianOLD/Economics/Hist1/American Industrialisation.md

 ### Economies of Scale
 ---
-Mechinisation allowed for cheaper mass production, and allowed America to mass produce goods countries in Europe couldn't such as the automobile.
+Mechanisation allowed for cheaper mass production, and allowed America to mass produce goods countries in Europe couldn't such as the automobile.

 Furthermore, America had more homogeneous consumer preference which meant that mass produced products could have a greater reach than in European markets.